Greece Law 5275/2026

 Background

-Authorities are reviewing further caps for Santorini, Paros, Chania and Halkidiki.
-The Ministry of Migration had not published consular processing-time guidance as of 8 May 2026, leaving applicants approaching the May-June peak without a baseline wait estimate.
+Authorities are reviewing further caps for Santorini, Paros, Chania and Halkidiki as the same city-by-city model extends to island destinations.
+The Ministry of Migration had not published consular processing-time guidance as of early May 2026, leaving nomad-Visa applicants without a baseline wait estimate.